Red Nightmare: Production

+Initial reports that Freedom and You (the original title) would be made first appeared in April 1962.

 The film's production is similar to that of episodes of The Twilight Zone.
 It was made by Warner Bros. under the auspices of the Department of Defense Directorate of Armed Forces Information and Education under the direct supervision of Jack L. Warner.

-Webb described the nightmare part of the film as the dramatization of a variety of stories told by refugees from Eastern Europe who fled the Soviet expansion following World War II.

 The film features stars of Warner Bros.
 Television shows of the time.
 Jack Kelly was the co-lead of Maverick, and other cast members appeared in Warner Bros. shows that aired on the ABC network.
 A stock shot of the union picnic scene from Warner Bros.'
-The Pajama Game is included in the film.
+The Pajama Game is included in the closing sequence of the film as Webb speaks about "freedom to enjoy the simple things of life."

+Webb described the nightmare part of the film as the dramatization of a variety of stories told by refugees from Eastern Europe who fled the Soviet expansion following World War II.

+Red Nightmare had similarities to a November 1962 episode of the Webb-hosted television series GE True, entitled "The Last Day", although episodes of the television series were presented as representing actual events.
+While some sources state that Red Nightmare itself was broadcast on GE True, no contemporary reporting or television listings indicated such a crossover.

 Video releases

 Rhino Video released the film on videocassette in 1985 under the title The Commies Are Coming, the Commies Are Coming.